 Prostitution is not illegal in Bulgaria however we have received numerous reports of pickpocketing, muggings and assaults of British nationals by prostitutes and their minders.
-Avoid areas where prostitutes operate especially late at night, including car parks, badly lit areas and areas with bushes and trees.
+Avoid areas where prostitutes operate especially late at night, including car parks, the beach, badly lit areas and areas with bushes and trees.
 Stick to main routes and avoid alleys and short cuts in Sunny Beach.

 Some tourists have been victims of overcharging in strip clubs in Sofia and in some resorts like Bansko, Borovets and Sunny Beach.
 Overcharging can amount to hundreds of pounds and victims have been threatened with violence if they don’t pay.

 Stun guns, torch stun guns and other weapons like knives, pepper spray and CS gas can be bought in shops in and around Bourgas and Sunny Beach.
 Many of these weapons are illegal in the UK and importing them could result in a prison sentence.